SUPPORT PEACE PROMOTING ORGANIZATIONS

 Songs for World Peace supports Musicians Without Borders

 Established in May 1999, Musicians Without Borders engages with artists, social activists and communities worldwide impacts thousands of young people every day through music.
 Working in some of the world’s most vulnerable communities, Musicians Without Borders works closely with local musicians and organizations to build sustainable projects in response to local needs.
-They are currently active in Kosovo, Palestine, Greece, Northern Ireland, Germany, Rwanda, Uganda, El Salvador, Italy, and the Netherlands.
+They are currently active in Kosovo, North Macedonia, Bosnia & Herzegovina, Palestine, Jordan, Northern Ireland, Germany, Rwanda, DRC/ Congo, El Salvador, and the Netherlands.

 "War Divides, Music Connects."